 Dr Quinn-Cirillo is also a Psychological First Aid Responder with the British Red Cross.

-Her private work now includes roles as a Clinical Reviewer for NHS England and a Specialist Advisor for the Care Quality Commission (CQC).
-She is involved in conducting the Care and Treatment Reviews (CTR’s) for individuals with a Learning Disability living in hospital settings.
-This is now an ongoing project by NHS England and forms part of the national response to Winterbourne View.
+Dr Quinn-Cirillo’s private work has also included roles as a Clinical Reviewer for NHS England and a Specialist Advisor for the Care Quality Commission (CQC).
+She has been involved for 7 years in conducting the Care and Treatment Reviews (CTR’s) for individuals with a Learning Disability living in hospital settings.
+This is an ongoing project by NHS England and forms part of the national response to Winterbourne View.

 Dr Tara Quinn-Cirillo is currently a guest lecturer at City University on the Doctorate in Counselling Psychology.
 She has also been a guest lecturer for the Doctorate in Clinical Psychology at The University of Surrey, Doctorate in Counselling Psychology at London Metropolitan University and Doctorate in Clinical Psychology at The Salomons Centre.
 Dr Quinn-Cirillo has written research blogs for The Learning Disability Elf. http://www.thelearningdisabilitieself.net.